Deepak-2110/Frontend-roadmap/README.md

 The goal of this project is to practice structuring and styling a simple roadmap or informational pamphlet that combines text and images.
 It can be viewed in a web browser as a single scrolling page.

-Feel free to explore the code, suggest improvements, or fork it to build your own styled roadmap!